 Medical evidence is the number one predictor of approval for Social Security disability benefits.
 If you have sufficient medical documentation about your condition, you can apply for SSDI benefits.

-Remember that the SSA reviewers rely on the information provided in the Blue Book to determine your level of disability.
+Remember that the SSA reviewers rely on the information provided in the Blue Book, which is made of a list of disabilities, to determine your level of disability.

 The section on spinal disorders is quite detailed, so you may want to review the various related Blue Book criteria with your physician, such as sections 1.04 and 11.08.